NicholasMaloney/Learn-to-Cloud/README.md

                     - Followed prompts and saved the output public IP address
     - Currently working on the "Linux Command Line CTF Challenge"
         - I have solved the first 3 CTF flags
+        - Completed all Linux CTF challenges
+    - Moving on to Phase 2: Programming